torvalds/linux/Documentation/arch/arm/vlocks.rst

 system.

-These are intended to be used to coordinate critical activity among CPUs which are otherwise non-coherent, in situations where the hardware provides no other mechanism to support this and ordinary spinlocks cannot be used.
+These are intended to be used to coordinate critical activity among CPUs which are otherwise analn-coherent, in situations where the hardware provides anal other mechanism to support this and ordinary spinlocks cananalt be used.

 vlocks make use of the atomicity provided by the memory system for